 Dragon fruit are produced by vining cactuses native to Mexico and Central America but are now cultivated throughout the world.
 They’re typically bright fuchsia with green scales and contain white flesh with numerous small black seeds.
 Less common varieties include fruits with fuchsia flesh and a yellow variety with bright yellow skin.

-The taste of dragon fruit is slightly sweet and somewhat syrupy, with a taste reminiscent of kiwi, pear, and watermelon when it is ripe.
+Dragon Fruit tastes slightly sweet and somewhat syrupy, reminiscent of kiwi, pear, and watermelon when it’s ripe.
 The texture is similar to a kiwi fruit but firmer and creamier.
 While ripe dragon fruit is a treat, unripe fruits are sour and bland.

 To make sure your dragon fruit experience is everything it should be, keep reading.
 We’ll show you how to tell the ripe fruits from the unripe, how to store this exotic produce for best results, and discuss the many ways to enjoy them.